KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/book/ws1-command-line/1navigation.md

 For Mac users, hold down the full-screen button in the upper-left corner of a window to shrink and position to the left or right side of the screen.
 Release the button, then click another window to begin using both windows side by side.

+You may have to manually resize and position the windows once you created the side by side layout to add in the third window.

 Mentors are happy to help!
    {% endhint %}